 Timothy Baghurst, Florida State University, USA

-Lois Butcher, Temple University, USA
+Lois Butcher, Full Out Consulting, USA

 Chris Carr, St. Vincent Indianapolis Hospital, USA